HasnainZahid2/Maze-Solver/README.md

-#  Maze Solver OpenCV using BFS
+#  Maze Solver with BFS and OpenCV